-Expat health insurance Newcomer and Extended plans are available to new arrivals in Germany, short-term or part-time residents, and German citizens temporarily staying in the country for the first time.
-Newcomer plans provide coverage for up to 5 years, after which residents must switch to public or private German health insurance.
-Certain groups (including employees of German companies earning above a set threshold, those aged 75 or older, and permanent residents), are not eligible for expat health insurance.
+Expat health insurance plans are available to new arrivals in Germany, short-term or part-time residents, and German citizens temporarily staying in the country for the first time.
+Expat health plans provide coverage for up to 5 years, after which residents must switch to public or private German health insurance.
+Certain groups (including employees of German companies earning above a set threshold, those aged 75 or older, and residents who have been in the country for 5 years or more), are not eligible for expat health insurance.

 The insurance is designed for temporary use and not as a replacement for statutory or private health insurance for permanent residents.